Today we will be discussing all things Eosinophilic Esophagitis.

 Nutrition formulas have been created for those with food sensitivities.
 What makes these formulas unique is they have no intact proteins in them.
 All the protein has been broken down to their individual amino acids.

 In most cases, the elemental diet should only be used if the primary and secondary interventions fail, and then used a short period of time to allow for histological remission, followed by reintroduction of foods.

 Elemental diets can be very expensive.
 They are also hard to stick to (as you can’t eat while you’re on them otherwise it would defeat the purpose) and tastes not so great.
 However, there may be some compassion programs or ability to get your formula covered by your insurance provider.
 This is something your dietitian and gastroenterologist will help coordinate.

 Allergies and EoE

 Many patients assume an allergy skin prick test is enough to pinpoint food triggers.
 In fact, EoE is NOT an IgE mediated condition – therefore, the patch test is not likely to identify triggers.

 While EoE is NOT an IgE mediated allergy, interestingly, IgE-allergies CAN drive worsening of EoE symptoms.

 We know EoE is hard.
-Food sensitivities not only affect your health, but the impact on your relationship with food, your quality of life, your ability to enjoy social situations, and the fact that you have a chronic condition can be a lot to adjust to.
+Food sensitivities not only affect your health, but the impact on your relationship with food.
+It can also affect your quality of life, and your ability to enjoy social situations.
+The fact that you have a chronic condition can be a lot to adjust to.
 At Ignite, we take a complete look at your health and wellness, working with other interdisciplinary team members as needed.